 On average, here are the prices students spend on housing, depending on the type of accommodation:

-See what these students have to say about studying abroad in Italy:
+See what these international students have to say about studying abroad in Italy:

 In Italian restaurants, lunch or dinner start with antipasto, (a sort of appetisers or hors d'oeuvres) a course consisting of various types of cold meat, seafood and vegetable dishes, with prices between 8 and 15 EUR.